 3.5.1 General.
 The operator's manual shall describe briefly and concisely the operation of the complete aircraft.
+UAS shall include ground stations and other elements in addition to the actual air vehicles.
 The description of aircraft, aircraft systems, sub-systems, and components shall contain only that detail required to explain the operation, operational procedures, and checks necessary for the pilot to safely and efficiently operate the aircraft, aircraft systems, and mission equipment during flight and ground operation.